jwiegley/c2hsc/README.md

 Known issues:

- - Varargs functions do not translate
+ - "void (*foo)(int, intptr_t *)" becomes "FunPtr (CInt -> Ptr IntPtr)"
+ - Need to output vararg functions with a comment mentioning they are not translatable to the Haskell FFI

 Also, please note that this tool will never be 100% accurate.
 It cannot translate macros, or anything related to the preprocessor, for example.
 It